Strata of discriminantal arrangements: Preliminaries

-For generic arrangement $\A_{\infty}$, we consider the closed subset of $\SS(H_1^0,...,H_n^0)$ formed by those collections which fail to form a generic arrangement.
-This subset is a union of hyperplanes with each hyperplane corresponding to a subset $K=[i_1,...,i_{k+1}]\subset [1,...,n]$ and consists of $n$-tuples of translates of hyperplanes $H_1^0,...,H_n^0$ in which translates of $H_{i_1}^0,...,H_{i_{k+1}}^0$ fail to form a generic arrangement. (equations are given by (\ref{hypeq}) below).
-It will be denoted $D_K$.
-The corresponding arrangement will be denoted $\B(n,k,\A_{\infty})$ and called {\it the discriminantal arrangement corresponding to $\A_{\infty}$}.
+For a general position arrangement $\A_{\infty}$, we consider the closed subset of $\SS(H_1^0,...,H_n^0)$ formed by those collections which fail to form a general position arrangement.
+This subset is a union of hyperplanes with each hyperplane corresponding to a subset $K=\{i_1,...,i_{k+1}\}\subset \{1,...,n\}$ and consisting of $n$-tuples of translates of hyperplanes $H_1^0,...,H_n^0$ in which translates of $H_{i_1}^0,...,H_{i_{k+1}}^0$ fail to form a general position arrangement (equations are given by (\ref{hypeq}) below).
+Such a hyperplane will be denoted $D_K$.
+The corresponding arrangement will be denoted $\B(n,k,\A)$ and called {\it the discriminantal arrangement corresponding to} $\A$.

-The cardinality of $\B(n,k)$ is equal to $n \choose k+1$.
+The cardinality of $\B(n,k,\A)$ is equal to $n \choose k+1$.
 Each hyperplane $D_K$ contains the $k$-dimensional subspace $\TT$ of $\SS(H_1^0,...,H_n^0)$ formed by $n$-tuples of hyperplanes containing a fixed point in $\CC^k$.
-Clearly, the essential rank (cf. \cite{Stanley}) of $\B(n,k,\A_{\infty})$ is $n-k$ and the arrangement induced by the arrangment of hyperplanes $D_K$ in the quotient of $\SS(H_1^0,...,H_n^0)$ by $\TT$ is essential.
+Clearly, the essential rank, i.e. the dimension of the ambient space minus the dimension of intersection of the hyperlanes of the arrangement (cf. \cite{Stanley}), in the case of $\B(n,k,\A)$ is $n-k$ and the arrangement induced by the arrangement of hyperplanes $D_K$ in the quotient of $\SS(H_1^0,...,H_n^0)$ by $\TT$ is essential.
 It is called {\it the essential part} of the discriminantal arrangement.

-\subsection{Hyperplanes in $\B(n,k)$}
+\subsection{Hyperplanes in $\B(n,k,\A)$}